Salinas lettuce strike of 1936: National Labor Relations Board Findings

-The delay in the enforcement of the National Labor Relations Board's ruling could be interpreted as delayed justice.
+The delay in enforcing the National Labor Relations Board's ruling could be interpreted as a delay in justice.
 However, it helped produce the protections that the Fruit and Vegetable Workers Union No. 18211 sought all along.
-The campaign to win those protections began with the adoption of the Industrial Relations Board agreement in 1934, then the 1935 Imperial Valley Strike during which two strikers were shot and killed and which resulted in a persistent conflict in Salinas over the discrimination against workers subjected to unfair labor practices, then finally, the 1936 Salinas Lettuce Strike.
-The determination of Congress to take note of what was happening on the California labor front, particularly, as in the case of the 1936 Salinas Lettuce Strike, in the tumultuous agricultural and agricultural-industrial arenas in California helped establish a consciousness about the fair treatment of workers.
+The campaign to win those protections began with the adoption of the Industrial Relations Board agreement in 1934, then the 1935 Imperial Valley Strike, during which two strikers were shot and killed, and which resulted in a persistent conflict in Salinas over the discrimination against workers subjected to unfair labor practices, and finally, the 1936 Salinas Lettuce Strike.
+Congress's determination to take note of developments on the California labor front, particularly in the tumultuous agricultural and agricultural-industrial arenas, as in the 1936 Salinas Lettuce Strike, helped establish a consciousness of the need for fair treatment of workers.